 - On a transnational team of researchers from communications, information science, and STS, I investigate the work of building COVID data infrastructures in the United State and India.
 Our work is funded by the NSF and by an Digital Infrastructures grant sponsored by the Ford Foundation, Sloan Foundation, Omidyar Network, Open Society Foundations, and Mozilla Open Source Support Program.
+We have authored several articles on this work and we are working on a book.

 In addition to my work on infrastructures in times of crisis, I do historical and contemporary empirical studies of responsible computing and data governance:

 Throughout my work, I bring together perspectives and approaches from information studies, science and technology studies, and the history of media, information, and communication.
 My research engages questions that require historical and contemporary analysis, including: How do changing technological infrastructures, information practices, and technology policies shape one another?
+I worked on several collaborative projects that have concluded:

 - Daniela Rosner and I ran yearlong research and reading group called “Troubled Worlds” where we interrogated computing in the Anthropocene from the perspective of our fields of informatics and design.